Dionysios Skylosophos

 Dionysios Philosophos (Διονύσιος ο Φιλόσοφος, Dionysios the Philosopher) or Skylosophos (Διονύσιος ο Σκυλόσοφος; c.
 1541–1611), "the Dog-Philosopher" or "Dogwise" ("skylosophist"), as called by his rivals, was a Greek bishop, who led two farmer revolts against the Ottoman Empire, in Thessaly (1600) and Ioannina (1611), with Spanish aid.
 He is considered one of the most important bishops of the Greek Orthodox Church who acted conspiratorially and revolutionary against the Ottomans during the Ottoman rule in Greece.

 Early life

 Dionysius was born in 1541 in Aydonat in the Rumelia Eyalet of the Ottoman Empire (modern Paramythia, Thesprotia, Greece).
 He was of Greek descent from the region of Epirus.
 At a very young age, Dionysius became a monk at Dichouni in the Ioannina region.

 At age 15, he went to Padua where he studied medicine, philosophy, philology, logic, astronomy, and poetry.
 He took the name "Philosophos" (philosopher).

 In 1582, he lived in Constantinople and in 1592 he was elected metropolitan bishop of Larissa and Trikala.

 Due to his astrology, fortune-telling activities and contacts with demons he was deposed by the Patriarchate of Constantinople.

 Rebellions

+In Trikala, Dionysius began organizing an uprising, considering the area suitable for this purpose because it bordered the inaccessible hideouts of the Pindus and the Agrafa mountains.
+In December 1598, he sent a monk to the Greek community of Venice, in order to ask it to intercede with the emperor of the Holy Roman Empire, Rudolf II, the king of Spain, Philip III, and the Pope, Clement VIII.
+The Greeks of Venice responded positively, submitting a memorandum to Rudolf's court in Vienna, on behalf of the inhabitants of Epirus, Thessaly, and Macedonia, requesting that troops, weapons, and supplies for 40,000 men be sent to Dionysius and the metropolitan of Nafpaktos and Arta, and that the emperor intercede with the Pope and Spain.
+Dionysius made one more attempt to contact the Pope in May 1600.
+The text of the letter to the Pope, written in Greek, was influenced by Rudolf II's successes against the Turks and the exploits of Michael the Brave.
+It states, among other things: